Solving Relationship Crisis by understanding the Group Mind

 Your past is making the predictions

-Once the incoming information is connected to our ‘relationship’ template our brain is starting to make predictions about what is going to happen.
+Once the incoming information is connected to our ‘relationship’ template our brain will start to make predictions about what is going to happen.
 In the example of ‘the loud music’ and ‘the worry about the neighbors’ the unconscious predictions could be something like: ‘O there she goes again, only interested in others and not in me’ and ‘o there he goes again only interested in himself and not in what I or others find important’.

 You both create a collective mind